Skip to main content

 2010 Great Lakes Human Health Fish Tissue Study

-Since 2010, EPA has conducted a series of fish contamination studies as part of the Agency’s National Coastal Condition Assessments that occur in five-year cycles.
-The National Coastal Condition Assessment (NCCA) 2010 Great Lakes Human Health Fish Tissue Study is the first statistically based assessment of contaminants in Great Lakes fish.
+Since 2010, the U.S. Environmental Protection Agency has conducted a series of fish contamination studies as part of the National Coastal Condition Assessments (NCCA) that occur in five-year cycles.
+The National Coastal Condition Assessment - 2010 Great Lakes Human Health Fish Tissue Study is the first statistically based assessment of contaminants in Great Lakes fish.
 Each Great Lakes fish contamination study conducted under the NCCA involves collection of recreational fish species from randomly selected nearshore sites in the five Great Lakes and analysis of fillet (muscle) tissue for a variety of chemicals to evaluate the potential health impacts for people who eat fish.
 This study also includes analysis of omega-3 fatty acids.
 The Fish Tissue Sample Analysis section contains the full list of compounds for this study.

 On this page: